winappkits/MeetupAPI/WindowsPhone8/readme.md

  - Windows Phone Marketplace Account (to submit app for certification)

 ###Setup and Customization
-Basic customization is done via the file AppConstants.cs, found in the Customiztion folder.
+Basic customization is done via the file AppConstants.cs, found in the Customization folder.
 Here are the key items you can customize:

  - meetupUri: base uri for the Meetup API to be called
  - meetupKey: Your custom Meetup API key